KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 # Poetic Register Note

-The early canonical Zenetist work was composed in a poetic register with distinct compositional features that do not govern the technical register.
+The early canonical Zenetist work was composed in a poetic register with distinct compositional features that remain distinct from the technical register.
 The poetic register's expressive features include:

 - bold-saturation across multiple terms per stanza,
 - staggered line-breaks creating verse rhythm,